What is a business loan?

 Things you should know

 Credit criteria, fees, charges, terms and conditions apply.
-Talk to your banker for product details.
+Director's guarantee may be required.
+Establishment fees apply.

-2. Interest only repayments are subject to credit approval.
+4. Interest only payments are subject to credit criteria.